 A: Many property owners need city services, such as water and sewer, that may not be available in townships.
 Through a JEDD, a property owner can access those services without having the property annexed into the city.
-Some JEDDs provide that a certain percentage of the JEDD income tax (say, 20 percent) must be put into a fund to be used only within the JEDD area.
+Ohio law requires a resolution levying an income tax to set aside a certain percentage of income tax reveue annually.
+Some JEDDs provide that a certain percentage of the JEDD income tax (say, 20 percent) must be put into a fund to be used only within the JEDD area for the long-term maintenance of the district.
 Such funds might be used to extend infrastructure (such as roads, water lines, sewer lines, street lighting, curbs and sidewalks) necessary for industrial and commercial development.

 Q: Can a JEDD benefit residents who are not included in the JEDD?